EasyAR support for Unity XR framework

 Caution

 You can modify AR Foundation's ARCameraManager.currentConfiguration to obtain better data input.
 Enabling ARCoreARFoundationFrameSource.OptimizeConfigurationForTracking can automatically select the best ARCameraManager.currentConfiguration.
-However, note that some phones (e.g., Xiaomi 10) have issues and may fail to capture images after modifying the configuration, rendering EasyAR unusable (the app may display an image background but EasyAR features will not respond).
-Therefore, it is generally not recommended to enable this option.
-If you do use it, ensure you have a fallback plan in case EasyAR becomes unusable.
+However, note that some phones (such as Xiaomi Mi 10) have inherent issues where they fail to capture images after modifying configurations, rendering EasyAR unusable (the application has a background image but EasyAR functionalities show no response).
+Therefore, enabling this is generally not recommended.
+If used, ensure a fallback plan is in place for when EasyAR becomes unusable.

 Headset support

-Since the Unity XR framework does not provide sufficient data interfaces, EasyAR does not support headsets through the Unity XR framework.
+Due to insufficient data interfaces provided by the Unity XR framework, EasyAR does not support headsets through the Unity XR framework.

-On headsets that support the Unity XR framework, EasyAR will support the use of Unity.XR.CoreUtils.XROrigin through XR Core Utilities, but it does not use the Unity XR framework to implement headset support.
-EasyAR does not affect the functionality of XR Interaction Toolkit, which can be used normally as long as the device supports it.
+On headsets supporting the Unity XR framework, EasyAR will support the use of Unity.XR.CoreUtils.XROrigin through XR Core Utilities, but it does not use the Unity XR framework to implement headset support.
+EasyAR does not affect the functionalities of XR Interaction Toolkit, which can be used normally as long as the device supports it.

-Generally, headset manufacturers provide their own SDKs or system interfaces to offer this data, and EasyAR supports headsets through these system interfaces and manufacturer SDKs.
+Generally, headset manufacturers provide their own SDKs or system interfaces to supply this data.
+EasyAR supports headsets through system interfaces and manufacturer SDKs.
 Sometimes these SDKs are not fully public, and EasyAR collaborates with manufacturers to provide complete support.
-Headset support in Unity introduces the headsets supported by EasyAR and how to use them.
+Headset support in Unity introduces the headsets supported by EasyAR and their usage methods.

 Next steps